pts/pts-xtiny/README.txt

   socketcall, but no individual calls.
 What about constness etc.
   Maybe uclibc?
 * TODO: doc: What are the similar projects?
-* TODO: Why is `xtiny gcc -g' ... `strip' output so large?
+* TODO: Why is `xtiny gcc -g' ... `sstrip' output so large?
 * TODO: Avoid the padding of _start.s with 0x90 etc. for __xtiny_environ
   (which is aligned to 4 bytes with 0x66, 0x90 for -mno-xtiny-linker-script).
-* TODO: gold compatibility, -z norelro
-* TODO: does gold create a small file

 __END__